sja-thedude/sja-thedude/README.md

 ## <p align="center">Welcome To My Profile</p>

 💻 I am a **<i>Full Stack Software Developer</i>** with hands-on experience in developing simple, responsive and dynamic websites using PHP.
-I also have experience in Game Development with working on some games.
-I have extensive soft skills like time management, handling expectations, working under pressure to meet deadlines, great communication skills with fluency in English, acquiring new technical skills in short period of time, and remote collaboration through pair programming.
+I also have experience in Game Development working on some games.
+I have extensive soft skills like time management, handling expectations, working under pressure to meet deadlines, great communication skills with fluency in English, acquiring new technical skills in a short period of time, and remote collaboration through pair programming.

 ## <p align="center">My Professional Stats</p>